-- As your employer, we offer a health plan to: - X All employees.
-Persons eligible for coverage under this Plan shall Include all employees who receive a W-2 form from Comanche County Memorial Hospital, without regard to hours worked. - ☐ Some employees. - With respect to dependents: - X We do offer coverage to an Employee's legal spouse or child who meets the following conditions: - A spouse meaning an individual recognized as your legal spouse for purposes of federal or state income tax laws; - 2) Unmarried or Married Dependent child to the age of 26; who is a natural child, stepchild or legally adopted child, and foster children; legal documentation of guardianship will be required.
-Physically or mentally handicapped children, regardless of age, may be covered upon presentation of proof of disability and as long as family coverage is maintained. - ☐ We do not offer coverage. - If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages. - Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
+- With respect to dependents: - X We do offer coverage to an Employee's legal spouse or child who meets the following conditions: - 1) An Employee's present Spouse thereby possessing a valid marriage license, not annulled or voided in any way.
+A Dependent spouse shall therefore not be one who is in a common law marriage or domestic partnership with the Employee, or who is divorced or legally separated from the Employee; - 2) Unmarried or Married Dependent child to the age of 26; who is a natural child, stepchild or legally adopted child, and foster children; legal documentation of guardianship will be required.
+Physically or mentally handicapped children, regardless of age, may be covered upon presentation of proof of disability and as long as family coverage is maintained. - \Box We do not offer coverage.

+X If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.

+Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
 The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
 If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.